 Safety in the Workplace: Students will develop in-depth skills for maintaining a safe and productive environment including following regulations to perform inspections, participate in emergency response teams to perform emergency drills, identify unsafe conditions and take corrective actions, and provide a safety orientation to train other employees in safe practices and emergency procedures.
-Students will ensure that equipment including machine guards, light curtains, sensors and robotics are being used safely in the workplace by training others to use equipment safely; by suggesting processes and procedures to support safety; by fulfilling safety and health requirements for maintenance, installation and repair; and by monitoring equipment and operator performance to assure workplace safety and compliance with both company and national regulations.
-This course will include strategies for maintaining high water and air-quality standards in the workplace.
+Students will ensure that equipment is being used safely in the workplace by training others to use equipment safely; by suggesting processes and procedures to support safety; by fulfilling safety and health requirements for maintenance, installation and repair; and by monitoring equipment and operator performance to assure workplace safety and compliance with both company and national regulations.